Tolkien Gleanings #433

 “I have been in most parts of Wales, but the place names I used are made up from English models or borrowed from books, though Crickhollow was actually meant to resemble Crickhowell.”

-Clear enough, though it’s the placename rather than the place.
+Clear enough, though it’s very obvious that he’s talking about the placename rather than the place.
 Thus local claims for being the inspiration for Buckland, Bucklebury, the Brandywine Bridge or even Erebor are all still unsupported.
 The letter appears to be unpublished.

 * More interesting for the wider world in this new letter is that the “walking elms”, one of which you’ll recall was seen on the edge of the North Moors by Sam’s cousin, were indeed ents.
 Tolkien writes that they were… “keeping watch on the Shire” at Gandalf’s bidding.

 Which suggests that some ents had a foothold in the north somewhere.
-Most likely in the high Hills of Evendim, where they would be within reach of both the Rangers at Fornost and the elves of the Grey Havens, and from which they could fairly easily patrol the northern border of the North Moors (the ent was seen “away beyond the North Moors” — Sam, my emphasis).
-Either the Rangers or the elves could then have conveyed a message from Gandalf to guard the hobbit hunting-tracks on the northern approaches to the Shire.
+Most likely in the high Hills of Evendim, where they would be within reach of the elves of the Grey Havens, and from which they could fairly easily patrol the northern border of the North Moors (the ent was seen “away beyond the North Moors” — Sam, my emphasis).
+The elves passing westward through the Shire could then have conveyed a message from Gandalf to guard the hobbit hunting-tracks on the northern approaches to the Shire.
+Or perhaps he took the time to go himself.
 Also, we can assume the northern ents were especially gigantic ‘Elm ents’, since Sam says… “as big as an elm tree, and walking – walking seven yards to a stride”, while the smaller Fangorn ents only made much less to each stride.
 If elms, then we might also infer that the high Hills of Evendim (high enough that the elves who once lived there travelled exclusively by river) were not all forbidding steep slopes of close-packed northern pines and firs, at least on the western / south-western side.

 * A new book, The Language of Early English Dialect Literature (2026).
 Reveals…